indrekots/indrekots.github.io/_posts/articles/2017-12-24-improvements-to-optional-in-java-9.md

 ## Optional::ifPresentOrElse

-The final addition to Optionals in Java 9 is the [`ifPresentOrElse`](https://docs.oracle.com/javase/9/docs/api/java/util/Optional.html#ifPresentOrElse-java.util.function.Consumer-java.lang.Runnable-) method.
+The final addition to `Optional`s in Java 9 is the [`Optional::ifPresentOrElse`](https://docs.oracle.com/javase/9/docs/api/java/util/Optional.html#ifPresentOrElse-java.util.function.Consumer-java.lang.Runnable-) method.
 By accepting a consumer function and a runnable, it can be used to cover the case where the value is present as well as the case where the `Optional` is empty.

 {% highlight java %}